 For most healthy adults, GoodBelly is beneficial.
 It contains live probiotics and vitamins naturally existing in fruit juices.

-The main negative about GoodBelly is that some of their products contains at least 22g of sugar, which is half the daily recommendation.
+The main negative about GoodBelly is that some of their products contain at least 22g of sugar, half the daily recommendation.
 Some users do not like the higher sugar content of many of their products.

 They do make the GoodBelly Straight Shot that contains stevia instead of sugar.
 Excess sugar can cause some of the negative health benefits that GoodBelly is trying to negate.

 Does GoodBelly Work?

-Many studies are ongoing as to which strains of probiotics are the most beneficial for immune health and digestive issues.
-Initial research indicates that probiotics, including Lactobacillus Plantarum 299V, reduce digestive issues and build up the immune system, the Lancet Infectious Diseases reports.
+Many studies are ongoing as to which probiotics strains are the most beneficial for immune health and digestive issues.
+Initial research indicates that probiotics, including Lactobacillus Plantarum 299V, reduce digestive problems and build up the immune system, the Lancet Infectious Diseases reports.

-There is also a lot of doubt as to whether probiotics can survive stomach acid to reach the digestive tract.
-Many brands sell enteric coated capsules or use stronger strains to ensure safe passage.
-GoodBelly uses one such strain, LP299V, which appears to be able to withstand stomach acid, as a study in the Digestive and Liver Diseasesuggests.
+There is also a lot of doubt about whether probiotics can survive stomach acid to reach the digestive tract.
+Many brands sell enteric-coated capsules or use more potent strains to ensure safe passage.
+GoodBelly uses one such strain, LP299V, which appears to withstand stomach acid, as a study in the Digestive and Liver Diseasesuggests.

 This ensures that consumers get the beneficial bacteria they need.

-Some scientists claim that the number of bacteria in a probiotic is not sufficient to influence the health of the human body.
+Some scientists claim that the number of bacteria in a probiotic is not sufficient to influence the human body’s health.
 The gut can contain trillions of bacteria.
 So, even a one-billion-CFU probiotic barely registers.
 This, however, refers to healthy individuals.

 They do admit that you can often see improvement in those with chronic conditions.
-Although there are mixed thoughts about GoodBelly probiotics, most of the research, including one published in PLOS One suggest that people with digestive issues see some benefits.
+Although there are mixed thoughts about GoodBelly probiotics, most of the research, including one published in PLOS One, suggests that people with digestive issues see some benefits.

-The strain that works for each may vary depending on symptoms and situation.
+The strain that works for each may vary depending on symptoms and situations.

 12 Day Challenge